Should We Download VLC Codec Pack?

 The most controversial codec problem about VLC would be MKV codec support.
 Audio codecs like Real Audio is partially supported by VLC on Mac/Windows, while Midi codec is supported on VLC Windows yet not tested on Mac.
 If you are willing to visit the alternatives, you can try the likes of 5KPlayer, Mplayer, Potplayer, KMPlayer etc instead of downloading a VLC codec pack at risk.
 Click to view the best MKV player comparison.

 Taken together, if you insist sticking with latest VLC media player which encounters codec problems, you can try downloading VLC codec pack for that matter.

 CNET and Softonic are two commonly referred places where you can get VLC MKV codec and VLC codec for Blu-ray, comparatively safer and trustworthy.
 Read carefully about the VLC codec details you are to download.

 But why not get yourself a safe and great media player as an air bag or supplementary when your VLC crashes?
 You can never estimate the hidden risks of downloading VLC codec pack, but 5KPlayer can assure you a safe path with intoxicating features like free 4K Blu-ray video playback, download and AirPlay, subtitle support, as well as strong MKV file reading ability.

 Step 1.
-Download and launch VLC MKV Codec pack alternative 5PKlayer with fascinating user-friendly interface, simple and elegant.
+Download and launch VLC Codec pack alternative 5PKlayer with fascinating user-friendly interface, simple and elegant.